No toquen a la nena

-No toquen a la nena (Don't touch the girl) is a 1976 Argentinian film.

-Directed by Juan José Jusid, with a script by Oscar Viale and Jorge Goldemberg and starring Luis Politti, María Vaner, Norma Aleandro, Lautaro Murúa, Pepe Soriano and Julio de Grazia, among others.
-Among the roster of extras, the film has the participation of an unknown Cecilia Roth.
+No toquen a la nena ("Don't touch the girl") is a 1976 Argentinian film.
+It is a comedy of manners directed by Juan José Jusid.
+The film stars Luis Politti, María Vaner, Norma Aleandro, Lautaro Murúa, Pepe Soriano and Julio de Grazia, among others.
+Among the roster of extras, the film featured Cecilia Roth in her debut performance, 2 years before she would flee Argentina.
 When it was released in Argentina, many of its actors had had to go into exile for reasons of political persecution.

+The script, written by Oscar Viale and Jorge Goldemberg, received initial approval from the Argentine censors, but was banned before it could be screened.
+The plot of the film centering on a middle class family dealing with a teen pregnancy, was found to be objectionable by the censors.

-The film has a cast of great Argentinian cinema actors, including the leading role of Julio Chávez.
+The film has a cast of great Argentinian cinema actors, including Julio Chávez in a leading role.
 In the technical team Adolfo Aristarain acted as assistant director, and Juan Carlos Desanzo in photography, who would later become prominent directors of Argentinian cinema.